Kernel programming

 • Grid: A collection of threadgroups

 The threadgroup and grid sizes are set by the user when launching the GPU kernel.
-There are upper limits determined by the targeted hardware, and the sizes can be 1, 2, or 3-dimensional.
-For Metal.jl, these sizes are set using the @metal macro's keyword arguments.
-The grid keyword determines the grid size while the threads keyword determines the threadgroup size.
+There are upper limits determined by the targeted hardware, and the sizes can be 1, 2, or 3-dimensional For Metal.jl, these sizes are set using the @metal macro's keyword arguments.
+The groups keyword determines the number of threadgroups per grid while the threads keyword determines the threadgroup size.

 For example, given a 10x10x3 image that you want to run a function independently on each pixel, the kernel launch code might look like the following: @metal threads=(10,10) groups=3 my_kernel(gpu_image_array) This would launch 3 separate threadgroups of 100 threads each (10 in the first dimension and 10 in the second dimension)